 In fact, Kelly believes it's valuable to hire employees who have different experiences and perspectives, because they each offer their own solutions to challenges.

 "But when it comes to values, I think having and hiring people who share your values is critical," Kelly added.
 "Nobody wants to work for somebody who doesn't share their values … Without mutual respect, it is very difficult to form a dynamic team, and most people find it very difficult to respect someone who doesn't share their values."

-Promote open communication
+Promote open communication.

 Every employee is different, even if they share similarities.
 With each decision you make, be transparent and encourage feedback from your team.
-This helps you become a better leader and helps your workers feel more confident sharing their ideas or concerns.
+This helps you become a better leader and helps your workers feel more confident in sharing their ideas or concerns.

 "I believe that one of the important responsibilities for the modern company is to create an environment where open communication is encouraged and that, more importantly, people are listened to," said Green.
 "We are seeing a lot of employees calling on their companies to change policies, drop customers or take a stand on current issues.
-Companies cannot bend to every employee's demand, but what they do need to start executing is to create forums where employees can raise their viewpoints, feel they are listened to and receive follow-up explaining why certain things can or cannot happen."
+Companies cannot bend to every employee's demand, but what they do need to start executing is creating forums where employees can raise their viewpoints, feel they are listened to and receive follow-up explaining why certain things can or cannot happen."

-Beware of bias
+Beware of bias.